Last Updated: Thurs. 8/17/2006

 PSD |

-Power-Split Device, the planetary gear set which divides power between the ICE and the two electric motor-generators, also functions as the continuously-variable transmission. |
+divides power between the ICE and the two electric motor-generators,

 |